Uberspace/lab/source/guide_bitwarden.rst

 Build the server executable:

 .. note :: If that doesn't work the first time and the build failed, **just try again until it's done**.
+Further ignore compiler-warnings regarding unused imports as they sould be gone as soon as the dependencies are updated (see linked Issue above).
+The build process of vaultwarden can take from 10 to 25 minutes will consume almost the entire system memory.
+Preferably stop other running services on your uberspace temporarily to prevent running into system memory issues.

 .. code-block:: console